Hash-Studios-LLC/Application/README.md

 ## Download Requirements

 **Android**
-- Android version 5.0 (Lollipop) and above.
+- Android version 7.0 (Nougat) and above.
 - At least 100MB of free storage.
 - Internet connection for downloading and updates.